windelbouwman/ppci/docs/faq.rst

 *Why would one want to make a compiler for such a weird language such as C?*

     Because of the enormous amount of C-source code available.
+This serves as a great test suite for the compiler.

+*Why are the so many different parts in ppci, should you not better split this package into several smaller ones?*

+   This would certainly be possible, but for now I would like to keep all code in a single package.
+This simplifies the dependencies, and also ensures that a single version works as a whole.
+Another benefit is that the packaging overhead is reduced.
+Also, functionality can be easily shared (but should not lead to spaghetti code of course).